kihwal/mercury3sc/README.md

 Please note that a band selection causes the internal controller to issue an antenna selection command based on the settings.
 If you want a different antenna for the band, you need to issue an antenna select command after changing the band.

+Beep and verbose mode selections are saved to EEPROM.